When to consult TUPE: informing and consulting

 When considering a transfer

-When to give notice of TUPE
+When employers must give notice of TUPE

 When preparing for the transfer